 Why do I get white flakes when I rub my beard?

-White flakes that appear when you rub your beard are typically dry skin or dried product residue that was already loose.
-Rubbing doesn’t cause flaking — it simply exposes what’s sitting on the surface.
+Those flakes were already loose.
+Rubbing your beard doesn’t cause flaking — it just exposes what’s sitting on the surface.

 Is a flaky beard a fungus?